Close to You, Part III

 One night we headed out to Maroubra Beach, which he said was his favorite.
 We shagged in the sand dunes like naughty teenagers, while nervously hiding from innocent passers-by.

-And then, it was time to pack to fly to New Zealand, where we would join a ship for his next guest entertainer contract.
+And then, it was time to pack to fly to Brisbane, where we would join a ship for his next guest entertainer contract.
 I was excited to see him on stage again, and hopeful that perhaps I could join him on a show.
 But I was also looking forward to watching him at another concert back in Sydney, immediately upon our return from the ship.
-On land, in the country of his fame, he could play more like his authentic self, and not like a pre-packaged cruise ship entertainer, and that was an act I hadn't been able to see before.
+On land, in the country of his fame, he could play more like his authentic self, and not like a pre-packaged cruise ship entertainer, and that was an act I'd never seen before, except on YouTube.

 The second leg of my journey down under was about to begin.